Crossmaglen

 Crossmaglen (/ga/) is a village and townland in County Armagh, Northern Ireland.
-It had a population of 1,610 in the 2011 Census and is the largest village in South Armagh.
+It had a population of 1,610 in the 2011 Census and is the largest village in the south of County Armagh.
 The village centre is the site of a large Police Service of Northern Ireland base and formerly of an observation tower (known locally as the "look-out post").